swiftlang/swift-evolution/proposals/nnnn-expression-macros.md

 * Revisions from the second pitch:
   * Moved SwiftPM manifest changes to a separate proposal that can explore the building of macros in depth.
 This proposal will focus only on the language aspects.
+  * Simplified the type signature of the `#externalMacro` built-in macro.

 * Revisions from the first pitch:
   * Rename `MacroEvaluationContext` to `MacroExpansionContext`.